pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 _We'll leave `group_5` to the end._

 * `group_3` is the most common, it is present in 31.6% of cases and mean_target (likelihood) is 14.2%.
-* Excluding `group_5` by now, `group_4` has the highest likelihood, while `group_8` has the lowest.
+* Excluding `group_5` for now, `group_4` has the highest likelihood, while `group_8` has the lowest.
 Both have good representativeness: 11.9 and 14.7 of all input rows.
 * `group_6` and `group_8` are pretty similar, they can be one group since likelihood is 0 in both cases.

-**How about `group_5`?**
+**What about `group_5`?**

 We see that is the group with the most likelihood, 75% `has_flu`.
-This is a cluster of outlier, here are the categories with low-representativeness and high likelihood. `Malasia` and `Mexico` are there.
+This is a cluster of outliers, here are the categories with low-representativeness and high likelihood. `Malasia` and `Mexico` are there.

-If we are more cautelous about false positive, we can consider that this group has not enough information and assign it to `group_8`, so it will have no influence in increasing the likelihood of predicting flu,(`mean_target=0`).
+If we are more cautelous about false positives, we can consider that this group doesn't have enough information and assign it to `group_8`, so it will have no influence in increasing the likelihood of predicting flu (`mean_target=0`).
 Or, we can assign to an average group like `group_3`.